-The Chapel project remains an active work-in-progress.
-At the time of this writing it is undergoing a transition from its HPCS-based funding to a post-HPCS funding and project management model.
 With this overview of Chapel's history in mind, we now move on to describe some of the motivating themes and concerns that helped shape Chapel's design.

-9.2 Chapel's Motivating Themes
+6.2 Chapel's Motivating Themes

 To understand Chapel's features, it can be helpful to understand the themes that influenced what would or would not be included in the language.
-In this section, we provide an overview of these themes to establish a framework for the language features described in Section 9.3.
+In this section, we provide an overview of these themes to establish a framework for the language features described in Section 6.3.

-9.2.1 General Parallelism
+6.2.1 Express General Parallelism

 One of the first and most important themes in Chapel is the concept of supporting general parallel programming.
-In particular, Chapel's goal is to be a language in which users will never hit a point where they conclude "Well, that was fun while I was trying to do x and y; now that I want to do z, I'll have to go back to using C with MPI," (or whatever technology they had been using).
+In particular, Chapel's goal is to be a language in which users will never hit a point where they conclude "Well, that was fun while I was trying to do x and y; but now that I want to do z, I'll have to go back to using MPI," (or whatever technology they had been using).
 This approach is in strong contrast to the host of parallel languages from the 1990s that focused on a specific type of parallelism, to the exclusion of other styles-e.g., HPF and ZPL's overriding focus on data-parallelism to the detriment of task-parallelism and nested parallelism.
-Chapel's founders believed that while focusing on a single style of parallelism was a prudent approach for an academic project, for a language like Chapel to truly become adopted within a field as diverse as HPC, it had to support a wide variety of computational styles.
+Chapel's founders believed that while focusing on a single style of parallelism was a prudent approach for an academic project, for a new language to truly be adopted within a field as diverse as HPC, it had to support a wide variety of computational styles.

-To this end, Chapel was designed with concepts that support data parallelism, cooperative task parallelism, and synchronization-based concurrent programming.
-In addition, these concepts were designed such that they could be composed arbitrarily to support nested parallelism.
+To this end, Chapel was designed with features to support data parallelism, cooperative task parallelism, and synchronization-based concurrent programming.
+In addition, these styles were designed so that they could be composed arbitrarily to support nested parallelism.

 In addition to permitting diverse styles of parallelism, Chapel was also designed to support general granularities of parallelism, both in the user's program and the target hardware.
 In practice, algorithms tend to contain parallelism at multiple levels: computational models, function calls, loop iterations, and even individual statements or expressions.
-Meanwhile, modern hardware typically supports parallelism across multiple machines or cabinets, network nodes, processor cores, and potentially instructions for processors supporting vectors or multithreading.
-Most conventional parallel programming models target only a subset of these software and hardware granularities, often just one.
+Meanwhile, modern hardware typically supports parallelism across multiple machines or cabinets, network nodes, and processor cores, as well as vector operations that support parallelism in the instruction set.
+Most conventional parallel programming models target only a subset of these software and hardware granularities, and often just one.
 As a result, programmers must use hybrid programming models that mix multiple concepts and notations in order to take full advantage of all available parallelism in their algorithm and hardware.
-For example, a parallel program wanting to take full advantage of a petascale system today might use MPI to express executable-level parallelism across the nodes, OpenMP to express loop or task parallelism across the processor cores, and OpenACC to offload parallel kernels to an accelerator.
+For example, a parallel program wanting to take full advantage of a petascale system today might use MPI to express executable-level parallelism across the nodes, OpenMP (Chapter 12) to express loop or task parallelism across the processor cores, and CUDA (Chapter 15), OpenCL (Chapter 16), or OpenACC [1] to offload parallel kernels to an accelerator.
 In contrast, Chapel strives to support the expression of all parallelism in a user's program while targeting all available hardware parallelism with a single, unified set of language concepts.

-9.2.2 Multithreaded Programming and Execution Models
+6.2.2 Support a Multithreaded Execution Model